bballbeast30/portfolio/content/projects/firstproject.md

     image: /img/portfolioss.png
 ---

 This portfolio page was made using **Hugo**, a static site generator.
-I made this portfolio to showcase my resume, my projects, and some of thoughts in a blog format.
+I made this portfolio to showcase my resume, my projects, and some of my thoughts in a blog format.